dewitt/wordle/DESIGN.md

 1. **Word encoding** – `words.txt` is embedded in `word_lists.h` as `kEncodedWords`.
 Each five-letter word is encoded in 25 bits (5 bits/letter) so comparisons and table lookups can operate entirely on integers.
 2. **Lookup tables** – At startup the solver builds an `unordered_map` (`LookupTables::word_index`) from encoded word → row/column index.
 This single map feeds the feedback cache, lookup tables, and CLI validation.
 3. **Feedback computation** – `calculate_feedback_encoded` matches the official Wordle rules by running two passes (greens, then yellows) over the encoded letters.
-Hot paths fetch precomputed values from `feedback_table.bin`; cold paths fall back to this routine.
+This is the only “dynamic” work the runtime does once the lookup table has been generated.
-4. **Search** – `find_best_guess_encoded` partitions the remaining possibilities for each candidate guess, scoring them by entropy (sum of squares).
-The work is distributed across all CPU cores with `std::async`.
-Every word also carries a letter-frequency weight (sum of unique letter counts across `words.txt`); this weight breaks ties between equal-entropy guesses so common-letter words are preferred.
-When the solver is down to its final guess, it simply selects the remaining candidate with the highest weight rather than probing off-list words.
-These same rules are baked into lookup table generation so cached branches exactly match the live heuristic.
+4. **Lookup tree generation** – `generate_lookup_table` walks every reachable feedback branch (rooted at the fixed opener `roate`) up to a user-specified depth (default: 6 turns).
+For each intermediate subset it invokes the entropy search once to record the optimal next guess.
+Leaves are either (a) singleton subsets (“the word is known, stop recursing”) or (b) depth-exhausted branches (which store a sentinel so the runtime reports failure).
+Runtime never falls back to entropy: it simply streams guesses from this tree and aborts if a branch is missing.
 5. **Lookup acceleration** – Optional `lookup_<start>.bin` files store a sparse prefix tree of optimal guesses for the default starting word.
 During a solve the binary walks this tree before falling back to the entropy search.

 ## Command-line interface